greaterninja/ethcracker/README.md

     a1 a2 a3
     b

-Will try all those combinations
+will generate all those combinations

     a1
     a2